For many years financial planners have been consolidating clients’ assets into so-called ‘wrap platforms.’

 Hidden fee #2 – milking the cash cows

 Moving onto the next and maybe even more controversial fee – the cash skim.
-Platforms rightly don’t want to take any credit risk against investors, and so insist that clients need to hold a percentage of cash, relative to their asset values, for the purposes of rebalances and buying investments when their adviser or manager dictates changes.
+Platforms rightly don’t want to take any credit risk against investors, and so insist that clients need to hold a percentage of cash, relative to their asset values, for the purposes of rebalances, buying investments when their adviser or manager dictates changes and importantly to pay platform fees.

 Perfectly reasonable… except that for platforms to reduce their credit exposure they charge the end investor by paying them a discounted rate for their money on deposit.
 For example, let’s assume a platform can earn 1.5%pa by placing all its clients’ funds on an overnight cash rate.
 You might assume that, as this is for its own benefit to ensure it has no credit exposure, it would at least pass this through to the end client, but no. The platform takes a margin – between 50-100bps – meaning that in the current low interest rate environment, investors are receiving close to zero for cash balances.
 This cash skimming adds up to many hundreds of millions of dollars siphoned away from investors’ accounts every year.